2008 Summer Olympics closing ceremony: Final last closing events

-Final and Last the end, very 600 final and last female performers in very final and last festive clothes, very 112 final and last performers of minority ethnic groups, very 50 final and last male dancers, very 70 final and last collectors of launched red silk and very 200 final and last Landmark including the Statue of Liberty in New York City, the Eiffel Tower in Paris, the Colosseum in Rome and Big Ben in London performers threw the Fuwa lucky cloud yarn strips into the stadium, interacting with the athletes to fireworks at closing ceremony "sign-off".
+Performers threw Fuwa's lucky cloud yarn strips into the stadium, interacting with the athletes to fireworks at closing ceremony "sign-off".
 At the same time, innumerable dazzling fireworks were launched from the top of the "Beijing National Stadium".
 All full festival fireworks formed a huge circle of extravaganza all full fireworks were fired in a one-off event from all Beijing launching from the top of the building outwards above the many spectators and well wishers below farewell in the year in which Beijing went on to host the 2008 Beijing Olympic Games say farewell.
 All full fireworks were launched in the shape and colour of the see you 2012 London Olympic Games in a display that all full minutes compared to being reduced to all full minutes along with 2008 Summer Paralympics closing ceremony symbolizing the successful back to home at closedown of 2008 Summer Olympics.
 The closing ceremony ended at 21:55 CST because after closing ceremony ended due to all full firework displays.

 Television

-Estimates of the global television audience varied: "around one billion" (Reuters), "experts estimated ... more than two billion" (The Wall Street Journal), "2.3 billion" (MindShare), "Billions...probably the largest live television audience in history" (Bloomberg), "3 billion" (Sky News), "nearly 4 billion" (Xinhua, "as many as 4 billion" (The Washington Post), "estimated 4 billion" (McClatchy).
+Estimates of the global television audience varied: "around one billion" (Reuters), "experts estimated ... more than two billion" (The Wall Street Journal), "2.3 billion" (MindShare), "Billions...probably the largest live television audience in history" (Bloomberg), "3 billion" (Sky News), "nearly 4 billion" (Xinhua), "as many as 4 billion" (The Washington Post), "estimated 4 billion" (McClatchy).
 This included an estimated 842 million viewers watching on host Chinese broadcaster China Central Television (CCTV), with polls ranging from 63 to 69% of the Chinese viewing population, exceeding that of the 51-58% who watch the network's annual closing ceremonies forms.